VetoProjects/AudioPython/README.md

 This work is potentially never-ending.
 DSPs, Sound Effects, Instruments, all of them can be produced in AudioPython and a few of them will be.

-I personally am engaged in a reverb, a ringbuffer and pink noise.
+I personally am engaged in a reverb and a ringbuffer, but I found new things I want to add every few days, so I am not really likely to stick to my schedule.

-Also, many of the functions are basically untested and need to be tested.
+Also, some of the functions(especially the ones involving real samples) are basically untested and need to be tested.
 Sadly, I am not very creative at the moment, which means I cannot come up with enough ways to break my code.
 You can do that for me, if you want to.
 Even better if you can fix it afterwards, but if you cannot or do not want to, just drop me a few lines so I know the problem exists.